 Over the past several years, we have confronted the harsh reality of climate change: our water supplies depend upon what falls from the sky and we faced the very real possibility of running out of water.
 We have suffered from severe drought’s in the past and, despite seasonal rains, this most recent extended drought looks like it could be the “new normal”.

-The Ojai, Ventura, and Santa Barbara communities affected by the extended drought have been galvanized to take dramatic action.
+The State of California was galvanized to take dramatic action.
 Starting in January, 2014 Governor Brown proclaimed a State of Emergency: